aditeyaS/resume/README.md

+# Resume
-ATS friendly resume for software engineers.
+### ATS friendly resume for software engineers.

+> [!IMPORTANT]
+> ATS friendliness depends a lot on the contents of the resume.

 ## Motivation
 I was creating a resume in Latex because Managing the formatting on google docs was difficult.
 I started searching for ATS-friendly resumes, and I came across [@sb2nov resume](https://github.com/sb2nov/resume) which inspired me.
 But there were some tweaks I needed so made this.